 Getting to Port Lincoln is a bit of a trek from the nearest city of Adelaide.
 Although the two look close on a map, Port Lincoln from Adelaide is 650 km and takes about 7 hours.
-From Adelaide, you’ll head to Port Augusta where you’ll follow the Lincoln Highway all the way down the Eyre Peninsula.
+From Adelaide, you’ll head to Port Augusta, where you’ll follow the Lincoln Highway all the way down the Eyre Peninsula Port Lincoln.
 There is also a bus service that travels from Adelaide to Port Lincoln and takes about 10 hours.

 You can shave off a bit of time by taking the ferry across the gulf from Wallaroo to Lucky Bay, but not much.
 Because of the long drive, many people opt to travel to Port Lincoln, South Australia by plane.
 Port Lincoln has its own airport, Port Lincoln Airport (PLO), both Rex and QantasLink offer direct flights that are much quicker with only 45 minutes spent in the air.

 Traveling Soon?
 Here is a list of our favourite travel providers and accessories to help get you ready for your upcoming trip!

-Port Lincoln is a lovely year-round destination but ideal weather conditions are in the summer and fall.
-From December to February, summer days are hot and dry with temperatures averaging around 24°C. It’s the perfect time to enjoy the beautiful beaches of the area.
+In summer, from December to February, summer days are hot and dry, with temperatures averaging around 24°C. It’s the perfect time to enjoy the beautiful beaches of the area.
 If you want to explore Port Lincoln during the day when the sun stays up the longest, January is the time to be in South Australia.

-In the autumn months of March and April, days are mild and the crowds have died down from peak season.
-The weather is still nice, accommodation is plentiful, and while the ocean may be a bit chilly, it’s still a great time to explore the national parks and enjoy the great outdoors.
+In the autumn months of March and April, days are mild, and the crowds have died down from peak season.
+The weather is still nice, the accommodations are plentiful, and while the ocean may be a bit chilly, it’s still a great time to explore the national parks and enjoy the great outdoors.
 During this time, flights and places to stay in Port Lincoln can be cheaper since it’s not during the main holiday seasons, especially if you book in advance.

 Whether you’re looking to dine, explore, or just soak in the sights, there are lots of exciting things to do in Port Lincoln.